 Switzerland is a federal state made up of 26 cantons.
-There is a division of competence between the confederation and the individual states.
-The cantons have - according to article 3 of the Federal Constitution of the Swiss Confederation (Federal Constitution; SR 101) - full legislative competence in all matters that are not expressly assigned to the federation by the Constitution.
-According to article 74 of the Federal Constitution the federation shall legislate on the protection of the population and its natural environment against damage or nuisance.
+There is a division of competence between the Confederation and the individual states.
+The cantons have - according to article 3 of the Federal Constitution of the Swiss Confederation (Federal Constitution or Swiss Constitution; SR 101) - full legislative competence in all matters that are not expressly assigned to the Confederation by the Constitution.
+According to article 74 of the Federal Constitution, the Confederation shall legislate on the protection of the population and its natural environment against damage or nuisance.
 It shall ensure that such damage or nuisance is avoided.
-The cantons on the other hand shall be responsible for the implementation of the relevant federal regulations.
+The cantons, on the other hand, shall be responsible for the implementation of the relevant federal regulations.